Flu vaccination

 The NHS is delivering a safe and effective annual flu vaccination programme this autumn as it’s the best protection against flu and its complications.

-Flu and COVID-19 can make some people seriously ill and it’s more important than ever to get the flu vaccine if you're eligible to, particularly as it is expected that this will be the first winter when COVID-19 will co-circulate alongside flu (the seasonal influenza virus).
+Flu and COVID-19 can make some people seriously ill and it’s more important than ever to get the flu vaccine if you're eligible.

 You'll find lots of useful flu vaccine resources and FAQs on this page below and on NHS.UK.

-Information on the Surrey Carers Flu Jab Voucher
+Information on the Surrey Carers flu vaccine programme

 We are encouraging all unpaid carers in Surrey to take up the offer of a free flu vaccination as a priority, not only to protect themselves and the people they care for, but to help reduce hospitalisations during a time that we expect will be especially busy for the NHS and social care.

-Surrey Carers Flu Jab Vouchers are available through all our Carers Support Services:
+Surrey Carers Flu Jab Vouchers are available through all of our Carers Support Services:

 Flu vaccine frequently asked questions